Findus23/docs/docs/concepts/currencies.rst

 .. figure:: https://firefly-iii.org/static/docs/4.7.0/currency-create.png
    :alt: Create currency

    This screen allows you to create a new currency.
 Pretty straight-forward.

 .. figure:: https://firefly-iii.org/static/docs/4.7.0/currency-default.png
    :alt: Default currency

    In this instance of Firefly III, the default currency is the British Pound.

 .. figure:: https://firefly-iii.org/static/docs/4.7.0/currency-asset.png
    :alt: Asset currency

    Each account has its own default currency.

 .. figure:: https://firefly-iii.org/static/docs/4.7.0/currency-withdrawal.png
    :alt: Foreign withdrawal

    When you withdraw an amount in a "foreign" currency, Firefly III needs to know the amount in the native currency.
 Firefly III will suggest the amount based on current exchange rates.

 .. figure:: https://firefly-iii.org/static/docs/4.7.0/currency-transfer.png
    :alt: Foreign transfer

-   Likewise when you transfer money between two asset accounts, both currencies must have a monetary value.
+   Likewise, when you transfer money between two asset accounts, both currencies must have a monetary value.
 Firefly III will suggest the amount based on current exchange rates.